Tuition Fee Loan

 If you are an undergraduate EU student you can apply for a tuition fee loan so that you do not have to pay your tuition fees while you are studying.
 You can apply for a Tuition Fee Loan to cover all or part of your tuition fees.
 The fee loan is not dependent on your household income.
 The amount you borrow is paid directly to the University on your behalf.

 Applications for a Tuition Fee Loan can be made using the EU16N application form.
 It is advisable to apply as early as you can, preferably when you accept your offer of a place at the University (go FIRM).
-In this case, the Tuition Fee Loan will be paid direct to the University.
+In this case, the Tuition Fee Loan will be paid directly to the University.
 If you apply for the loan after you start the course you will need to pay the initial fees yourself.

 Repayments commence no earlier than April after you have finished University (as soon as your earnings exceed the repayment threshold).
 The repayment threshold depends on which country you live and work.
 The thresholds here are taken from Student Loans Company repayment information and are currently estimates that will apply from 1 April 2016: